apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 - If already created, [view the kms key ID by these steps.](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html)
 - Set `fs.s3a.server-side-encryption-algorithm=CSE-KMS`.
 - Set `fs.s3a.server-side-encryption.key=<KMS_KEY_ID>`.

+KMS_KEY_ID:

+Identifies the symmetric CMK that encrypts the data key.
+To specify a CMK, use its key ID, key ARN, alias name, or alias ARN.
+When using an alias name, prefix it with "alias/".
+To specify a CMK in a different AWSaccount, you must use the key ARN or alias ARN.

+For example:
+- Key ID: 1234abcd-12ab-34cd-56ef-1234567890ab
+- Key ARN: arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+- Alias name: alias/ExampleAlias
+- Alias ARN: arn:aws:kms:us-east-2:111122223333:alias/ExampleAlias

 *Note:* If `fs.s3a.server-side-encryption-algorithm=CSE-KMS` is set, `fs.s3a.server-side-encryption.key=<KMS_KEY_ID>` property must be set for